-The trust is a unit investment trust designated Smart Trust, New York Municipal Portfolio of Closed-End Funds Trust, Series 10.
+Smart Trust 232 consists of a unit investment trust designated Smart Trust, Tax Free Income Trust, Series 22.
 The sponsor is Hennion & Walsh, Inc. The trust consists of an unmanaged, diversified portfolio of common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds.
-The trust seeks to provide income which is generally exempt from regular federal and New York income tax.
+The trust seeks to provide income which is generally exempt from regular federal income tax.
 The possibility of capital growth is a secondary objective.
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made in the underlying closed-end funds directly rather than through the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.